ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/12-Adding_Ions.md

 gmx solvate -cp boxed.gro -cs spc216.gro -o solvated.gro -p topol.top
 ~~~
 {: .bash}
  Next, we need to create a binary topology file.
-For this we need an MD run parameters file.
+For this we need a MD run parameters file.
 An empy file will be sufficient for now.
 Using the empty file *'mdrun.mdp'* we can generate the binary topology *'solvated.tpr'* file:
 ~~~
 touch mdrun.mdp
 gmx grompp -f mdrun.mdp -p topol.top -c solvated.gro -o solvated.tpr >& grompp.log